public-law/readability/README.md

 ```

-An implementation that closely follows the specification, directly from
+This implementation closely follows the specification, directly from
-the text.
-I created it by buying a copy of the most
-recent publication (Chall & Dale, 1995).
-The code and test cases are
+the book's text (Chall & Dale, 1995).
+The test cases are also directly from the
-based directly on the book.
+book.

 ## References